pzivich/publications-code/TransportNoPositivity/README.md

 - Helper functions for simulations and the illustrative example.

 `process_results.py`
-- Takes the output file from `run_estimators.py` (the simulation experiments) and generates Appendix Table 1.
+- Takes the output file from `run_estimators.py` (the simulation experiments) and generates Appendix Tables 1 & 2.

 `process_wilson.py`
 - Takes the files from the supplement of Wilson et al. (2017) and sets it up for illustrative experiment.